Tasmanian House of Assembly: History

 In 1959 the number of members per electorate was increased to seven.
-In 1998 it was reduced to five, resulting in the current 25-member parliament.
-The reduction has been criticised by the Greens, as an attempt to reduce their influence.
-In 2010, the leaders of the three main parties—Labor, the Liberals and the Greens—moved to increase the number of seats in the House back to 35 for the next state election.
-The three leaders signed an agreement on 2 September to submit the proposal for public consideration before taking a set of resolutions to their respective party rooms.
+In 1998 it was reduced to five, resulting in a 25-member parliament.
+The reduction was criticised by the Greens as an attempt to reduce their influence.
+In 2010, an attempt to increase the number of seats in the House back to 35 for the 2014 state election was made by the leaders of the three main parties — Labor, the Liberals and the Greens, who signed an agreement on 2 September of that year to submit the proposal for public consideration before taking a set of resolutions to their respective party rooms.
 The proposal, however, was dropped in February 2011 when the Liberal Party withdrew its support for the plan, citing budget circumstances.

-In 2022 the House of Assembly returned to seven-seat districts with the Expansion of Assembly Act 2022.
+In 2022 legislation was passed to return the House of Assembly to seven-seat districts with the passage of the Expansion of House of Assembly Act 2022, returning the House to 35 seats from the 2024 election onwards.
+The Legislative Council was not affected and retains 15 seats despite having also been reduced from 19 seats in 1998 at the same time as the House of Assembly.

 Unlike most state parliaments in Australia, by-elections are very rare in the House of Assembly.
 Since 1917, casual vacancies have usually been filled by a simple recount of votes.
-One of the few by-elections in recent memory occurred in 1980, when the Supreme Court ordered a new election in Denison because three Labor members had exceeded spending limits.
+One of the few by-elections (in legal terms a fresh or 're-election') in recent memory occurred in 1980, when the Supreme Court ordered a new election in Denison because three Labor members had exceeded spending limits.

+Committees

+The House of Assembly maintains a number of parliamentary committees to scrutinise and analyse legislation.

+Government Administration Committees

+The Standing Committees on Government Administration have the following scope: